 Hawk Mountain Lookout Trail is a 4.5 mile moderately trafficked loop trail located near Kempton, PA that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.

 Hawk Mountain Lookout Trail, Berks County is a 1 mile loop trail located near Kempton, Pennsylvania that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.
 This is an easy trail, full of views.
 Nice afternoon hike.

 This was a nice day hike.
 I've done it in both directions of the loop now and definitely see the benefit of ending the trail at the north lookout.
 It's just easier up those rocks than down! it didn't take long and the view is lovely. it's the end of October and I didn't see a single Hawk or eagle...probably should've come sooner in the season!

 I loved it here.
 It was definitely an all day thing I should have brought a sandwich.
 You do have to pay but I don't mind.
 They say this mountain is one of the most haunted places in pennsylvania.
 However I doubt at 1pm on a Sunday with masses of people anything would happen.
 The views are spectacular.
 Hiking boots or shoes should be worn.
 I had a great time.
 The light blue trail is better to go up then down.
 It does require climbing on boulders and rocks.